-If you have been arrested or charged with homicide, even if you were not guilty, you know how much having that on your record affects your life.
-You may be struggling to find a job, get a place to live, win custody of your children, or have many other personal challenges.
-If the charges were dropped or if you were found not guilty, you could be eligible to have the arrest or charge expunged.
-This would allow you to legally deny ever being arrested or charged with this crime, which could open doors for you that wouldn’t otherwise be possible.
+If you got arrested for or charged with homicide, even if you were not guilty, you know how much having that on your record affects your life.
+You may struggle to find a job, get a place to live, win custody of your children, or have many other personal challenges.
+If the charges were dropped, or you were found not guilty, you could be eligible to have the arrest or charge expunged.
+This would allow you to deny ever getting arrested or charged with this crime legally.
+That could open doors for you that wouldn’t otherwise be possible.

-Although you can go through the expunction process on your own, a skilled attorney will be able to help you with all the legal details of the petition for expunction from start to finish, which may increase your chances of successfully getting the record expunged.
-Contact the Collin County expunction attorneys of Rosenthal Kalabus & Therrian today for a free consultation by calling (972) 369-0577.
+You can go through the expungement process independently.
+But a skilled attorney can help you with all the legal details of the petition for expunction from start to finish.
+This can dramatically increase your chances of successfully getting the record expunged.
+Call the Collin County expunction attorneys of Rosenthal Kalabus & Therrian at (972) 369-0577 for a consultation.

-While some individuals may choose to file a petition for expunction without the help of a lawyer for less serious charges, getting your record expunged for a homicide-related arrest or charge may be more difficult, and having legal assistance will be especially beneficial.
+Some individuals file petitions for expungement without the help of a lawyer for less serious charges.
+But getting your record expunged for a homicide-related arrest or charge may be more difficult.
+In these cases, professional help is especially beneficial.

-To begin with, not every case is eligible for expungement, and our attorneys can help you understand your eligibility from the beginning, so you will have clear expectations.
+Not every case is eligible for expungement.
+Our attorneys can help you understand your eligibility from the beginning so that you will have clear expectations.

-Additionally, drafting a petition for expunction can be complicated, but our attorneys have extensive experience with the process and will ensure that everything is filled out correctly and submitted on time.
+Additionally, drafting a petition for expungement can be complex.
+However, our attorneys have extensive experience with the process.
+We’ll ensure everything gets completed correctly and submitted on time.
 We will do everything we can to make the process easier for you.

-Finally, sometimes the prosecutor has the opportunity to make an argument in court against the expunction of the record.
-If you find yourself in this situation, you will definitely want a lawyer on your side who understands the details of your case and will present a strong argument in your defense.
+Finally, sometimes the prosecutor can argue in court against the expungement of the record.
+If you find yourself in this situation, you want a lawyer who understands your case and can present a strong argument in your defense.

 Expungement vs. Record Sealing

-The process of petitioning for a non-disclosure order is similar to that of the petition for expungement.
+The process of petitioning for a non-disclosure order is similar to the petition for expungement.
 Our attorneys can help you determine whether a non-disclosure order would be a good option for you.